boukx/dk/README.md

 #### Is Frost / Unholy tank viable?

 Depends on the relative difficulty of content.
 Frost tank is a really fun and solid choice for 10s and heroic dungeons but may struggle on 25 heroics and is certainly less preferable to Blood or a Paladin / Feral for raw mitigation in that context.
-It has really strong snap aggro openning with Death and Decay -> Howling Blast -> Blood Boil especially with Glyph of Howling Blast.
+It has strong AoE snap aggro by opening with Death and Decay -> Howling Blast -> Blood Boil especially with Glyph of Howling Blast.
 Ideally, you would Frost tank with the remaining points in Blood for imp tap, Bladed Armor, Blade Barrier, etc.  Unholy tank is essentially just Unholy DPS in frost presence that death strikes but it works fine for normal dungeons and probably heroic dungeons.

 #### Dual wield Unholy?!?!